Growth of automorphisms of virtually special groups: Accessibility over centralisers

 Since $G$ acts transitively on $\mc{Y}$, there is a single orbit of black vertices in $S$.
 As $S$ is bipartite with respect to the black-white colouring, we can pick a fundamental domain for $G\acts S$ that realises $G$ as the fundamental group of the following graph of groups:

 This graph has a central black vertex labelled by the group $G_U$ and a finite number $n$ of adjacent white vertices, labelled by groups $X_i$.
 The first $s$ white vertices are joined to the black vertex by a unique edge, and the remaining ones by multiple edges.
-Each vertex group $X_i$ is the $G$--stabiliser of a vertex of $U$ (where $U$ intersects one of its $G$--translates) and for $i\leq s$ each edge group $Y_i$ is the $G_U$--stabiliser of that same vertex of $U$.
+Each vertex group $X_i$ is the $G$--stabiliser of a vertex of $U$ and for $i\leq s$ each edge group $Y_i$ is the $G_U$--stabiliser of that same vertex of $U$.
 We do not name the groups labelling the multiple edges.

-In particular, note that $G$--orbits of edges of $S$ are in $1$--to--$1$ correspondence with $G_U$--orbits of vertices of $T$ where $U$ intersects one of its $G$--translates.
-Thus, the proof of the claim boils down to bounding the size of the quotient graph $S/G$, which is our next goal.
+Note that $G$--orbits of edges of $S$ are in bijection with $G_U$--orbits of vertices of $T$ where $U$ intersects one of its translates.
+Thus, Claim~1 boils down to bounding the size of the quotient graph $S/G$, which is our next goal.